Horizons

 .

-Another cost considered in the last chapter for the 36 year horizon is the possibility of declines in the increased disbursements.
+Another cost considered in Increases for the 36 year horizon is the possibility of declines in the increased disbursements.
 For the perpetuity case, such declines are evident in Chart 9.7 because the chances of very small increases are less at later years.
 Thus, some increases are getting larger over time, but others are getting smaller, and some sufficiently so as to no longer be increases.
-For the 36 year horizon, tests indicated that possible declines from the increases were unlikely to dissude beneficiaries from miaking such increases.
+For the 36 year horizon, tests indicated that possible declines from the increases were unlikely to dissuade beneficiaries from miaking such increases.
 For perpetual disbursements similar tests give similar results at least through year 36.
 For a 36 year horizon, a likely factor dissuading beneficiaties from making increases is the possible need for extra funds to cover emergencies.
 The beneficiaries of perpetual disbursements seem more likely to favor making the increases.

 Conclusions